-The contention between Albert Einstein and Neils Bohr was carried forward and taken to a new level by their respective students – Erwin Schrödinger and Werner Heseinberg ,who were hell-bent to prove that their theory about the atom was correct.
+The contention between Albert Einstein and Neils Bohr was carried forward and taken to a new level by their respective students – Erwin Schrödinger and Werner Heisenberg, who were hell-bent to prove that their theory about the atom was correct.

 Erwin Schrödinger –

-What does probability of finding an electron mean?
+What does the probability of finding an electron mean?

-Probability is a mathematical concept which gives us a method of calculating the chance of a given outcome.
+Probability is a mathematical concept that gives us a method of calculating the chance of a given outcome.

-Higher the probability , higher is the chance of that event to occur.Lower the probability,lower are the chances to the event to occur.
+The higher the probability, the higher the chance of that event occurring.
+The lower the probability, the lower the chances of the event occurring.